 Pricing your home accurately right from the beginning will always create increased buyer activity and higher offers.

 How Often Will I Hear From You?

 A good real estate Agent must be a strong communicator.
 Find out how they will stay in contact with you: will it be with phone calls, texts, emails, or a combination?
 Are they part of a team or are they just working on their own; we all get sick and take vacations and have events in our lives that come up.
 Make sure they are available to answer any questions or concerns you have and keep you updated on prospective buyers.
-With housing inventory levels so low, there is increased competition for homes, so your Agent should be on top of all the interest on your home.

 Is This Your Full-Time Job?